wp-plugins/leenkme/readme.txt

 === leenk.me ===
 Contributors: layotte
-Tags: twitter, facebook, face, book, googlebuzz, google, buzz, linkedin, linked, in, friendfeed, friend, feed, oauth, profile, fan page, groups, image, images, social network, social media, post, page, custom post type, twitter post, tinyurl, twitter friendly links, admin, author, contributor, exclude, category, categories, retweet, republish, rebuzz, connect, status update, leenk.me, leenk me, leenk, scheduled post, publish, publicize, smo, social media optimization, ssl, secure, facepress, hashtags, hashtag, categories, tags, social tools, bit.ly, j.mp
+Tags: twitter, facebook, face, book, linkedin, linked, in, friendfeed, friend, feed, oauth, profile, fan page, groups, image, images, social network, social media, post, page, custom post type, twitter post, tinyurl, twitter friendly links, admin, author, contributor, exclude, category, categories, retweet, republish, connect, status update, leenk.me, leenk me, leenk, scheduled post, publish, publicize, smo, social media optimization, ssl, secure, facepress, hashtags, hashtag, categories, tags, social tools, bit.ly, j.mp
 Requires at least: 2.8
 Tested up to: 3.2
 Stable tag: 1.3.10

-leenk.me empowers you to publicize your WordPress content to your Twitter, Facebook, Google Buzz, LinkedIn, & FriendFeed accounts automatically.
+leenk.me empowers you to publicize your WordPress content to your Twitter, Facebook, LinkedIn, & FriendFeed accounts automatically.

 == Description ==

-leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile/fan page/group walls, a buzz to your Google Buzz profile, a share on your LinkedIn profile, and an entry on your FriendFeed profile/group whenever you publish a new post in your WordPress website.
+leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile/fan page/group walls, a share on your LinkedIn profile, and an entry on your FriendFeed profile/group whenever you publish a new post in your WordPress website.

 What can you do with leenk.me?